 Length: writing begins to extend from sentences toward short paragraphs.

 At this stage, learners consolidate decoding and begin reading with increasing fluency and comprehension.
 Spelling shifts from purely phonetic strategies toward pattern-based spelling (word families).
+Learners use their knowledge to support literacy development and build new knowledge through reading and writing.
+This stage is equivalent to grades 4 to 8.

 Consolidate reading fluency and automatic word recognition through varied texts and repeated reading.